ezekielkibiego/portfolio_website/README.md

 # portfolio_website

 ## Overview
-A detailed infomation about mt skills, education and exeperience
+A detailed infomation about my skills, education, and exeperience

 ## Figma Design